JimPanic/fundament/README.md

-# platform
+# fundament

-A set of modules aiming to provide a state of the art *platform* to build libraries and applications with.
+A set of modules aiming to provide a state of the art *fundament* to build libraries and applications with.
 It incorporates building block features of other libraries and frameworks with the goal to reduce code duplication throughout different projects.

-*platform* embraces functional programming and provides composable wrappers for most of the standard types' methods as well as functions for function composition.
+*fundament* embraces functional programming and provides composable wrappers for most of the standard types' methods as well as functions for composition.

 All of the code is usable in any kind of environment, be it NodeJS, the browser or any other ES5 compliant runtime.

 # License

-Copyright 2014 Alexander Pánek
+Copyright 2016 Alexander Pánek

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.